-The breakdown of design power distributions into the following components should be established:
+Design power distributions should be broken down into the following components:

-- power generated in the fuel - power generated directly in the coolant and moderator - power generated directly in the core internals uncertainties, operating limits, instrument requirements, and set-points, should be incorporated into OLCs.
+- power generated in the fuel - power generated directly in the coolant and moderator - power generated directly in the core internals

 The reference design core power distributions (axial, radial, and local distributions and peaking factors) used in AOO and accident analyses should be established.
 In addition, power distributions within fuel pins should be established.